Vernon Jones: 2008 United States Senate campaign

 Jones ran for the U.S. Senate in 2008, but was defeated 60% to 40% in the 2008 run-off for Georgia's Democratic U.S. Senate primary.

 On March 23, 2007, Jones announced he was running for the United States Senate against incumbent Republican Saxby Chambliss.
 Jones was criticized by his chief rival Jim Martin over his more conservative politics and past support for George W. Bush.
 Jones' campaign was also marred by two new controversies.
 Jones sent out a flier in which he appeared in a digitally altered picture next to Democratic presidential candidate Barack Obama with the words "Yes We Can."
 However, Obama himself stated he not only never posed with Jones, he did not endorse Jones or any other candidate for the Democratic nomination for Senate.
 In response, Jones blamed his "liberal opponents backed by the liberal media" for trying to ruin his campaign.
-Jones also received criticism for the appearance of the tagline "Vote Vernon Jones for GA Senate" on tickets, produced using county funds, for the Dekalb County Blues and Jazz Festival.
+Jones was also criticized for the appearance of the tagline "Vote Vernon Jones for GA Senate" on tickets, produced using county funds, for the Dekalb County Blues and Jazz Festival.
 The company who printed the tickets, supporters of Jones' campaign, took responsibility for the incident; saying that they were unaware campaign finance laws made such an action illegal.

 In the July 15, 2008 Democratic primary election, Jones won a plurality of votes in the Democratic primary.
 However, Georgia law requires a majority; if no majority is reached by a candidate, the two top vote-getters must face one another in a runoff.
 On August 5, 2008, Jones lost the run-off election to Jim Martin by a margin of 20 points.
 Jones unexpectedly lost to Martin in his home base of Dekalb County.
-Jones had lost support within the black community before the runoff election, and only captured two-thirds of the black vote in the head-to-head match up against Martin.
-The black turnout in the run-off was also substantially lower than the initial primary election, further hurting Vernon Jones' chances in the runoff.
+Jones had lost support within the Black community before the runoff election, and only captured two-thirds of the Black vote in the head-to-head match up against Martin.
+The Black turnout in the run-off was also substantially lower than the initial primary election, further hurting Jones' chances in the runoff.